jaredhanson/www.kerouacjs.org/CONTRIBUTING.md

 the site, however.
 The second command, `git reset --hard`, resets the working tree, removing the source files from the directory.
 At this point, an empty commit is recorded to initialize the branch, and the branch is pushed to GitHub.

+> [!NOTE]
+> This initialization proceedure only needs to be performed once, and should not
+> be necessary again.
+It is captured here for completeness, in the event the
+> environment needs to be rebuilt from scratch.

 Once the publishing source branch has been pushed to GitHub, switch back to the main development branch.